 I was given steroids to control the swelling, but a major side effect was water retention, so I bloated up a lot and expanded and shrunk really quickly.
 This resulted in stretch marks.

 Aside from the hair loss, I suffered from nausea and fatigue.
 I felt so drained all the time and found it difficult to even walk from room to room, much less up the stairs.
 There were times when I’d be so exhausted that I would start shivering, and I’d have to take a cab home immediately from wherever I was so I could lie down.

 Even though I fell into depression, I had to push through and complete all 28 sessions because the treatment isn’t something that can be repeated.
 Our optic nerve can only take so much radiation, so if I messed up the sessions, I wouldn’t be able to redo a cycle.
 Plus, the less consistent I was with the sessions, the lower the overall effectiveness.

 My condition made it impossible for me to work long hours, so I had to leave my job in the film industry very early on.

-It has also limited my hobbies—during one of the surgeries, they removed my nasal septum, so I could no longer do any high impact sports because if I get hit in the nose, it’s just going to
+It has also limited my hobbies—during one of the surgeries, they removed my nasal septum, so I could no longer do any high impact sports because if I get hit in the nose, it’s just going to fall apart.

 I still get migraines that last up to a month, but they’re not as intense as they used to be.
 Some people are lucky enough to be able to identify what triggers their pain, but I haven’t been able to identify mine.
 After nearly 12 years of living with the tumour, I’ve gotten used to always feeling some degree of discomfort and nausea.
 So when I have good days, I make sure I don’t stay home—I try to go swimming or get stuff done.
 I also try to travel whenever I can.